tc39/notes/meetings/2017-07/jul-25.md

 RW: (object to IRC, on grounds: I don't want to have to do the work of making IRC logs markdown friendly.
 Impossible to record code examples that change over a discussion)

-LBR: Perhaps every champion should review the discussion about their own presentation.
+LEO: Perhaps every champion should review the discussion about their own presentation.

 JHD: Seems like a good contract!